 Shedding light on the prejudices of Hungarians by a campaign film – VIDEO

-444.hu reported that according to previous studies, Hungary is one of the most prejudiced countries in Europe.
+444.hu reported that according to previous studies, Hungary is one of the countries with the most prejudice in Europe.
 Hungarians often judge and stigmatize people based on their appearance or on their presumed belonging to different social groups and because of these, they always keep some distance from these people.

 Consequently, the Heroes Square Initiative took the matter into its hands with the attempt to ameliorate the situation.
 3 weeks after the HeroiKon conference, it decided to start a new campaign film about prejudices that was finally produced by Young & Rubicam Group while the media work was carried out by the MEC media agency.